MaSe69/dssb/index.md

 Find some more details on [Transpose a dataframe in Python](pandas_transpose)

 In the discussion, severe problems were pointed out.
 For a language developer, the problem to transpose a matrix might be remote.
 Possibly, when you 'own' the data, you can create the dataframe in the way you need it.
 When you have to combine information from many dataframes from other sources, however, chances are that you need to transpose at least one of them.

+>
+    You don't need to know all solutions.
+Just one that works for you.